Félicien Rops: Relationship with Charles Baudelaire (1862–1867)

 It was while visiting Namur, in March 1866, that Baudelaire's first symptoms of aphasia and hemiplegia became apparent.
 Rops invited Baudelaire and Poulet-Malassis to visit his hometown, where Baudelaire had seen and admired the baroque Church of Saint-Loup at Namur (see external links below) before, calling it "the masterpiece of Jesuit masterpieces" and stating the stained-glass windows illuminated the interior like a "terrible and delightful catafalque".
 Baudelaire collapsed on the floor while they were admiring the carving on the confessionals there.
 Baudelaire never fully recovered and died in August 1867 at the age of 46.

 Baudelaire left an impression upon Rops that lasted until the end of his life.
-His association with Baudelaire and his illustrations of his poetry helped increase the visibility of his work and win the admiration of many other artists and writers, including Théophile Gautier, Stéphane Mallarmé, Jules Barbey d’Aurevilly, Joséphin Péladan, Puvis de Chavannes, Gustave Moreau, and Edmond and Jules de Goncourt.
-By 1870 Rops had made many friends and was living in Paris most of the year and immersed at the heart of literary Paris and the Symbolist and Decadence movements.
-Taking his cue from Baudelaire's The Painter of Modern Life, he "cultivated the airs of a dandy".
+His association with Baudelaire and his illustrations of his poetry helped increase the visibility of his work and win the admiration of many other artists and writers, including Théophile Gautier, Stéphane Mallarmé, Jules Barbey d'Aurevilly, Joséphin Péladan, Puvis de Chavannes, Gustave Moreau, and Edmond and Jules de Goncourt.
+By 1870 Rops had made many friends and was living in Paris most of the year and immersed at the heart of literary Paris and the Symbolist and Decadent movements.
+Taking his cue from Baudelaire's "The Painter of Modern Life", he "cultivated the airs of a dandy".
 Félix Fénéon was to write of him "Rops: Anoints himself with rouge, dyes his hair and wears a blood-red shirt: looks, or so he hopes, like a sarcastic Satan."